Return to top

 Do you need yeast for eggless donuts?

-It depends on what type of texture you want your doughnuts to have!
-Yeast is typically used in traditional donut recipes as a leavening agent – to help the dough rise and create a fluffy texture.
-But there are many eggless donut recipes that don’t require yeast.
-Instead, they rely on other leavening agents such as baking powder or baking soda.
-Eggless donuts without yeast will have a more cakey, vs. doughy texture.
+It depends on what type of texture I want my donuts to have.
+I usually use yeast in traditional donut recipes because it helps the dough rise and creates a fluffy texture.
+But I also make eggless donuts that don’t require yeast.
+Instead, I rely on other leavening agents like baking powder or baking soda.
+I’ve noticed that eggless donuts without yeast have a more cakey texture compared to the chewy, doughy texture of yeast-based donuts.

 Eggless donuts served two ways - with a cinnamon sugar topping and with a chocolate glaze, served on a few white plates.